infinohq/infino/benches/README.md

 # Benchmark - Elasticsearch, Clickhouse and Tantivy Comparison with Infino

-This pacakge contains comparision of Infino with [Elasticsearch](https://github.com/elastic/elasticsearch-rs) and [Tantivy](https://github.com/quickwit-oss/tantivy).
+This pacakge contains comparision of Infino with [Elasticsearch](https://github.com/elastic/elasticsearch-rs), [Clickhouse](https://github.com/ClickHouse/ClickHouse) and [Tantivy](https://github.com/quickwit-oss/tantivy).
 The raw output of comparison can be found [here](output.txt).

+Want to jump directly to the results?
+Scroll below towards the end of this page.

 ## Datasets